Focus on Culture and Arts Learning

 –Teaching Artist Workshop Series by the Folk Arts-Cultural Treasures Charter School and Local Learning: The National Network for Folk Arts Education–

 Calling Philadelphia Area Teaching Artists!
-Join a year-long exploration of what it means to be a culturally-responsive Teaching Artist and how your arts education practice can embrace a trauma-informed approach to support student belonging, inquiry, and agency.
+Join an ongoing exploration of what it means to be a culturally-responsive Teaching Artist and how your arts education practice can embrace a trauma-informed approach to support student belonging, inquiry, and agency.

-- Be a part of establishing a community of culturally-responsive Teaching Artists for ongoing networking, mentorship, and growth opportunities.
+- Be a part of establishing a community of culturally-responsive and trauma-informed Teaching Artists for ongoing networking, mentorship, and growth opportunities.

 - Build your portfolios, create lessons that connect across the curriculum, and gain methods for teaching about your art forms and their context to diverse students of all ages.